beginning of content

 Key facts

-• There are many different medicines that can treat short-term (acute) and long-term (chronic) pain.
+• There are many different medicines that can help manage short-term (acute) and long-term (chronic) pain.

-• Some pain-relief medicines are available over-the-counter, while for others, you need a prescription from your doctor.
+• Some pain-relief medicines are available over the counter at a pharmacy, while others need a prescription from your doctor.

-• The best way to manage long-term (chronic) pain is with a combination of pain medicines and non-medicine strategies, such as exercise and meditation.
+• The best way to manage chronic pain is with a mix of non-medicine strategies (such as exercise and meditation) and pain-relief medicines.

 • Talk to your doctor if your medicines are not helping you manage your pain, or if you're experiencing side effects.